 Well hello there!
 Ah the bio page – one of the first steps in getting to know some of us TV peeps.

-Of course now things have changed and I’ve shed that role at Fox6 to move on over to the Real Milwaukee team.
-As the newest Roving Reporter I consider myself the luckiest person at the station.
+Things changed in May 2013 when I shed that role at Fox6 to move on over to the Real Milwaukee team.
+As the Roving Reporter I consider myself the luckiest person at the station.
 The job of showing off our great city (and beyond!) in a fun, live and interactive way is truly a dream come true.
-Ever since I fell into this biz I’ve been striding to reach a position like this.
+Ever since I fell into this biz I’ve been striving to reach a position like this.
 Now it’s time to just be me — hope you enjoy the ride ;)

 Prior to my Fox6 arrival I worked for nearly two years at 23 News — the CBS affiliate in Rockford, IL.
 There I developed and sharpened my solo act skills while pounding the pavement of the Forest City and nearby Freeport.

 I got my official start in the Windy City as a morning show writer at WGN-TV.
 2am to 10am Monday through Friday may SEEM like a brutal shift… but getting to meet the famous types and work with such a fun staff were well worth the odd hours.